Exabyte-io/documentation/docs/other/community-programs.md

     - Detailed explanation of the type of simulation techniques required and expected results, including
         - simulation engines used
         - properties of interest
-        - execution plan with (3-6 months with weekly deliverables)
+        - execution plan (3-6 months with weekly deliverables)

 # Student program

-For currently enrolled students that require access to our platform for educational purposes we can supply up to **1000 CPU-hours** per month free of charge on a case-by-case basis.
+For currently enrolled students that require access to our platform for educational purposes we provide access free of charge on a case-by-case basis.

 **In order to apply**: